 Nanophase has created an integrated platform of commercial nanomaterial technologies that are patented, patent-pending, or proprietary and designed to deliver a nanomaterial solution for a targeted market or a specific customer application.
 The Company's platform provides flexibility and capability to engineer nanomaterials that meet a customer's performance requirements and deliver its nanomaterial solutions in a readily usable format.
-Nanophase's technologies have been demonstrably scalable and robust, having produced over 400 metric tons annually.
+Nanophase's technologies have been demonstrably scalable and robust, having produced over 500 metric tons annually.

-The Company's nanomaterials platform begins with two distinct manufacturing processes (PVS and NanoArc[TM] Synthesis) to make nanomaterials or nanoparticles.
-These technologies allow Nanophase to control critical nanomaterial properties (composition, size, shape, structure, surface chemistry) and engineer those to meet application performance.
-Compared to other major known global nanoparticle processes, the Company believes that its plasma-produced particles have a unique set of bulk and surface properties and are produced as nonporous, dense, discrete single crystals.
+The Company's nanomaterials platform begins with two distinct manufacturing processes (PVS and NanoArc® Synthesis) to make nanomaterials or nanoparticles.
+These technologies allow Nanophase to control critical nanomaterial properties (composition, size, shape, structure, surface chemistry) and engineer those to meet specific application performance.
+Compared to other major known global nanoparticle processes, the Company's plasma-produced particles are produced as nonporous, dense, discrete single crystals, which the Company believes have a unique set of bulk and surface properties.
 Nanophase currently has the capacity to produce over a million pounds of nanomaterials annually